HirotakaDango/music-player/README.md

 - Uploads are stored in `/uploads/{artist}/` and are only accessible to the uploader or admin.
 - Only the uploading user (or admin) can edit genre, delete, or download their uploads.
 - Playlists and favorites support drag-and-drop ordering.
+- Shareable views use query parameters for albums, artists, playlists, or specific songs.

 ## Customization